 Some cancer treatments may cause a weak immune system.
 This is because they can stop the bone marrow from making enough white blood cells, and white blood cells are part of your immune.

+However, if there is an outbreak of COVID-19 within your area, you should follow any guidance set out locally or any specific law which applies to the area you live in.
 If you do have any concerns as to how your cancer or your cancer treatment may affect your immune system, your hospital team will be able to provide you with information tailored to you and your treatment.

 If your cancer treatment has been paused or changed because of the COVID-19 outbreak, it is anticipated that you will be able to restart your current treatment once the COVID-19 outbreak has passed.
 Your hospital team will be able to provide you with advice around this, and any plans for restarting treatment.